Thommil/homepage/content/post/learningopengl.md

 +++

 ## TL;DR
 My journey learning OpenGL from scratch.
 From OpenGL 1 to a first implementation of a 3D engine in OpenGL ES2.
-A stop in the wondeful world of matrices and vectors.
+A stop in the wonderful world of matrices and vectors.
 Some thoughts about games programming and why you should start from the beginning before writing your next FPS.

 <div class="youtube">
 {{< youtube dZfXdXALEQA >}}